 Choosing the right size is also crucial.
 It is sadly true that many women wear the wrong size bra and wonder why they do not feel comfortable.
 If you find your bra is too tight, digging in or leaving marks, there is nothing wrong with you.
 There is something wrong with your bra.

 The tendency is for women to buy too large a back size and too small a cup size.
-But getting the right fit also depends on the shape and style.
+But getting the right fit also depends on the shape and style of the bra.

 That is why it is best to shop at a specialist boutique like Maison SL and it is important to be properly fitted.
 We do not need measuring tapes.
 We can tell at glance what size you need and what style will work best for you because of our long experience.